 Abstract outline of a face in profile with a swirly ribbon in front of it.

 An Idea, 1937, Osamu Shiihara.
 Gelatin silver print.
-Getty Museum. © Estate of Osamu Shiihara
+The J. Paul Getty Museum. © Estate of Osamu Shiihara

 The technical, stylistic, and conceptual breadth of the modern photographic medium becomes clear through the exhibition’s pairing of Lange’s classic Funeral Cortege with An Idea, an avant-garde work created by Japanese painter-photographer Osamu Shiihara in 1937.
 Although a cache of Japanese photographs arrived with the Wagstaff collection in 1984, the department did not launch a concerted effort to expand its holdings and organize exhibitions in this area until the mid-2000s.
 Our commitment to adding important Japanese photographs continues, and we recently acquired 43 works from Shiihara’s estate that provide us with a comprehensive representation of his fascinating oeuvre.